GeorgeLeithead/ADB2CROPCXamarinForms/README.md

-# ADB2CROPCXamarinForms
+﻿# ADB2CROPCXamarinForms
+## Overview
-This is a simple Xamarin Forms app showcasing how to use ROPC MSAL to authenticate users via Azure Active Directory B2C, and access a Web API with the resulting tokens.
+This is a simple Xamarin Forms app showcasing how to use MSAL with a ROPC (Resource Owner Password Credentials) flow, to authenticate users via Azure Active Directory B2C, and access an DOTNET CORE Web API with the resulting token.
+- For more information on Azure B2C, see the [Azure AD B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/overview) documentation.
+- For more information on ROPC flow, see the [Set up a resource owner password credentials flow in Azure Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/add-ropc-policy).

+### Prerequisites
+- You must have an existing Azure Active Directory B2C tenant.
+See [Create an Azure Active Directory B2C tenant](Docs/CreateAzureADB2CTenant.md) for details.
+- You must have created sign-in and ROPC policies within an Azure Active Directory B2C tenant.
+See [Create Policies](Docs/CreateAzureADB2CPolicies.md) for details.
+- You must have created Azure Active Directory B2C application registrations for the Web API service and mobile client.
+See [Create App Registration](Docs/CreateAzureADB2CAppRegistrations.md) for details.
+- A user account in your Azure Active Directory B2C tenant.
+See [Import Azure AD B2C Users](Docs/ImportAzureADB2CUsers.md) for details.
+- [Visual Studio 2019](https://aka.ms/vsdownload).
+Install or update Visual Studio with the following workloads:
+	- Universal Windows Platform Development
+	- Mobile Development with .Net

+	Then from the "Individual Components" tab, make sure these additional items are selected:
+	- Android SDK setup (API level 29)
+	- Windows 10 SDK (10.0.17134.0)
+	- Android SDK level 29, and Android SDK build tools 27.0.3 are also required.
+These are not installed through the VS Installer, so instead use the Android SDK Manager (Visual Studio > Tools > Android > Android SDK Manager�)
+- An Internet connection
+- A Windows, OS X, or Linux machine (necessary if you want to run the app on their respective platforms)
+- Setup [Xamarin.iOS for Visual Studio](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/introduction-to-xamarin-ios-for-visual-studio) (if you want to run the iOS app) - This will require Visual Studio on PC, and on a Mac Machine where XCode is installed.

+## Screenshots
 ![Sign In](ScreenShots/SignIn.png)
 ![Signing in](ScreenShots/SigninIn.png)
 ![Main Page](ScreenShots/MainPage.png)